javiee/idoven/exercise.md

 Assumptions

 - Open source tools, non-propiotary
-- The system is under no heavy workload
 - Providing the easiest solution with the least operation overhead

 1 - For an entrepise solution I would choose to use Posgresql